-When the class was launched in October 2007, students were urged to live up to the class motto, 1FEAR.
-The class spurs them to growth in five areas: dependence on the gospel, knowledge of Scripture, love for God and his church, service to others, and vision for reaching the world.
+The Sunday morning class employs games, stories, small group interaction, audio-visual projection, and an interactive format to help these young people understand and connect with the curriculum.
+The class spurs them to growth in five areas: amazement at the gospel, knowledge of Scripture, interaction with peers, love for God and his church, and vision for reaching the world.

 Teaching series in the class have explored characteristics of Middle School development (“Enjoying The Ride Of Your Life”), salvation and sanctification (“What Makes Me A Christian?”), biblical geography (“Where In The World Is Kadesh-Barnea?”), and more.
-The students have been enthusiastically involved in class-sponsored service projects, compiling over 40 shoeboxes of gifts for needy children via Operation Christmas Child and “adopting” three American soldiers as part of Soldiers’ Angels.
+The students have been enthusiastically involved in class-sponsored service projects, compiling hundreds of shoeboxes of gifts for needy children via Operation Christmas Child and “adopting” three American soldiers as part of Soldiers’ Angels.
 Many of the students have embraced the challenge to read through the entire Bible in one year.

 12:13 students attend the first part of the adult service with their parents in the Auditorium and then are dismissed for class after the singing.
 Once the students gather in the Edwards Room, attendance is taken and parent volunteers provide full supervision.
 After the adult service, students are dismissed from 12:13 class to meet their parents.